api-platform/docs/core/operations.md

 Note: the `PATCH` method must be enabled explicitly in the configuration, refer to the [Content Negotiation](content-negotiation.md) section for more information.

+Note: with JSON Merge Patch, the [null values will be skipped](https://symfony.com/doc/current/components/serializer.html#skipping-null-values) in the response.

 ## Enabling and Disabling Operations

 If no operation is specified, all default CRUD operations are automatically registered.
 It is also possible - and recommended